-Aurom is a folksong trio that makes music inspired by both minimalistic melodies, the quiet and soft and the intense expressive.
-By combining their different vocal backgrounds they use both folksongs, impro and new pieces as basis for their music.
-The three voices makes harmonies and timbers that moves the listener.
-The texts are inspired by the complexity of living today and before.
+Aurom is a vocal trio that makes music inspired by both minimalistic melodies that are quiet and soft and by the intensely expressive.
+By combining their different vocal backgrounds, Aurom uses a powerful combination of folksongs, improvisation and new pieces as the basis for their music.
+The three voices create harmonies and timbres that move the listener with lyrics that are inspired by the complexities of life both past and present.

-Aurom concists of Guro Utne Salvesen, a versatile singer from Rogaland with a masters in folk singing in contemporary music, Ingebjørg Lognvik Reinholdt from Telemark, a traditional singer with a special heart for the variety of voices in her tradition, og Malin Alander from Sogn og Fjordane, a folk singer in tradition after Unni Løvlid and a strong composer and improviser.
+The trio consists of Guro Utne Salvesen, a versatile singer from Rogaland with a masters in folk singing in contemporary music, Ingebjørg Lognvik Reinholdt from Telemark, a traditional singer with a special love for the variety of voices in her tradition, and Malin Alander from Sogn og Fjordane, a folk singer in the tradition of Unni Løvlid who is also a strong composer and improviser.

-Aurom released their first album in april 2021, called “Utan å dirre” (“without trembling”) on NyeNor.
-In 2022, they are touring with a new concert, “O svage Sind” (Oh, weak mind”) composed by them, with contributions from composer Agnes Ida Pettersen and lyrical contributions from writer Agnes Ravatn.
-As always, with traditional music weaved in.
+The trio released their first album in April 2021, called “Utan å dirre” (“without trembling”) on NyeNor.
+In 2022, they are toured with a new concert, “O svage Sind” (Oh, weak mind”) showcasing their contemporary compositions that included traditional music woven with musical contributions from composer Agnes Ida Pettersen and lyrical contributions from writer Agnes Ravatn.